 After lunch she asked if I could find and organize other files, then if I could return on Monday.
 I told her why I’d really taken the job and that the next week I’d be in Denver.
 I promised to see her when I returned.

 For the next two years, she sought out roles for me providing skills and insights into how a large company runs.
 I moved from files to playbooks to acquisitions.
 Her radical mandate: do your work in extraordinary ways.
 She believed the brainshare of our colleagues was the company’s most valuable asset.
 It was the only resource capable of creating every other resource.
+Few days go by that I don’t thank you for lighting my path.

 When I grew up I dedicated myself to demonstrating the same generosity of spirit and pursuit of extraordinary people-power I learned during those early years.